Paso Robles police order shelter in place, active shooter

 Update: CHP officers have closed the roads from 9th Street 14th Street while officers conduct a grid search.
 Choppers are flying overhead.

 Update 7:18 a.m.
 There is a body on the ground behind Cool Hand Lukes near the train station.
-It appears to be the shooter.

 Update 7:45 a.m.
 Officers found a second body in the riverbed.